valtech-ch/saas-aem-module/README.md

 Add them as entries in the multifield _**Client Libraries JavaScript Page Head**_, in the page policy for the editable template where the components would be used.

-## Api with default implementation
+## Api with default implementation and osgi configurations

 ```xml